pnealgit/go_think/README.md

 May 20, 2017 Did a lot of work.
 Move from a GA to the cross-entropy method.
 Pretty printed the go files.
 Messed with the rewards.
 Made the food a circle.

+August 20, 2017 Broke out some code into new modules